-There are three support committees of senior executives (CRMC, ALCO also known as MRMC & ORMC) responsible for implementation of policies and monitoring of level of risks in their respective domains.
+There are four support committees of senior executives (CRMC, ALCO also known as MRMC, ORMC & ISC) responsible for implementation of policies and monitoring of level of risks in their respective domains.
 The Committees are headed by Managing Director & CEO.
 Senior executives from respective functional areas and risk management are members of the Committee.
-The Committees meet regularly to take stock of various facets of risk management function and place their reports to Board level Risk Management Committee.
-CRMC and ALCO meet at least once in a month and ORMC meets at least once in a quarter.
+The Committees meet regularly to take stock of various facets of risk management function and place their reports to Board Level Risk Management Committee.
+ALCO meets at least once in a month and CRMC, ISC & ORMC meet at least once in a quarter.
 Depending on requirement, ALCO meets at shorter frequencies.
-Further, an apex level Business Continuity Plan Committee is constituted with the Managing Director & CEO as its head, to ensure continuity of critical operations of the Bank in the event of occurrence of disasters.